William Hale Thompson 1927 mayoral campaign: Republican primary campaign

 Thompson kicked off his candidacy on January 10, 1927 with a speech at a dance and reception jointly hosted by several Republican groups at the Trianon Ballroom.

 Thompson faced Edward R. Litsinger, who was chairman of the Cook County Board of Review and was backed by reform-minded U.S. Senator Charles S. Deneen and Edward J. Brundage, (the latter of whom had split from his political ally Robert E. Crowe by supporting Litsinger).
 A much lesser second opponent on the ballot in the primary was former policeman Eugene McCaffrey.
 Originally, John Dill Robertson had planned to run in the Republican primary.
 However, Robertson dropped out in favor of Litsinger, per an agreement with Lundin.
 Robertson would mount an independent general election bid upon Litsinger's primary loss.

 The Republican primary was marked by intense vitriol between the candidates.
 Thompson accused Robertson of messy eating, stating that "[With] eggs in his whiskers, soup on his vest, you'd think the doc got his education driving a garbage wagon."
 Robertson retaliated, accusing Thompson of corruption.
 Litsinger reiterated such accusations against Thompson and further accused Thompson of conspiring to get 50,000 Democratic votes.
 Both candidates asserted that they were guaranteed victory and accused the other of conspiring to steal the primary.

 In an open letter, Thompson charged that Edward Brundage and Fred Lundin were suburbanites and were guilty of betraying their city roots.
 He also alleged that Litsinger, who had come from Back of the Yards, had abandoned his roots, writing "You moved to the Gold Coast.
 Are you thinking of joining the high brows of Lake Forest and becoming a resident of Lake County too?"

 Thompson won the primary by a surprisingly large margin; to many, his victory itself was a surprise.
 He carried 49 of the city's 50 wards.
-The only ward he failed to carry was the 49th ward, which her lost by a margin of just over 100 votes.
+The only ward he failed to carry was the 49th ward, which he lost by a margin of just over 100 votes.
 Thompson's margin of victory in the primary was record-breaking for a Chicago mayoral election.
 After Thompson's victory both partisans of Robertson and Democratic leaders claimed that Democratic voters for Thompson had propelled him to the Republican nomination, with the Democrats claiming that they did so in order to give Dever a weaker opponent in the general election.
 With Thompson's primary victory Robertson launched his independent campaign on February 23.

 Thompson's run was supported by the political machine of Robert E. Crowe and Homer Galpin.
 After his victory, The New York Times observed that, just as he used to benefit under the machine Lundin's support, "he thrives just as well under the Crowe–Galpin machine".
 Thompson ran alongslide a slate of candidates endorsed by himself, Crowe, and Galpin.
 The slate featured Patrick Sheridan Smith for Chicago city clerk and Charles S. Peterson for Chicago city treasurer.
 Both won the Republican primaries for their office, defeating opponents that Brundage and Deneen had jointly backed.